truflorau/vigilante/README.md

 ### Vigilante configuration

-Create a directory which will store the vigilante configuration, copy the sample vigilante configuration into a `vigilante.yml` file, and adapt it to the specific requirements.
+Create a directory that will store the vigilante configuration, copy the sample vigilante configuration into a `vigilante.yml` file, and adapt it to the specific requirements.